Come Ride Horses in Kentucky!

 As a three-year-old she was given a bronze medal by the American Warmblood Society and was registered by the International Sporthorse Registry.
 Likely the “bronze” award (rather than the higher gold or silver) was because she has a birth defect, a club foot.
 Corrective shoeing keeps her sound.

-She for more than $100,000 after winning a big hunter-jumper event.
+She sold for more than $100,000 after winning a big hunter-jumper event.
 When poorly shod, jumping big fences and racing caused her extreme pain.
 She rebelled and ended up adopted by the woman who gave her to me.

 Aspen was a in-the-ring lesson horse for 10 years before coming to First Farm Inn.
 An extremely kind horse, she is very responsive and has big gaits with a lot of lift.